 - 8 cups (approximately) tart apples, such as granny smith or macintosh, peeled, cored and cut into ¼ inch slices

-- 2 tbsp Sorghum Syrup or Maple Syrup
+- 2 tablespoon Sorghum Syrup or Maple Syrup

 - ⅓ cup dark brown sugar

-- 1 tbsp butter, cut into pea size chunks
+- 1 tablespoon butter, cut into pea size chunks

 - ¼ cup granulated sugar